faizanalii/YouTube-Video-Downloader/README.md

 ### How to used it?

-- Install the requirements.txt file using pip
+- Install the requirements using *pip install -r requirements.txt* command.
+- Navigate to directory where you've cloned or downloaded the files *main.py, Downloader.py* and type *python main.py* in the command line or terminal.
+- main.py and Downloader.py files should be in the same directory.

 ### How Libraries are working